Bioconductor/BiocWorkshops/Lawrence_GenomicRanges.knit.md

 ##   seqinfo: 455 sequences (1 circular) from hg38 genome
 ```

-The `disjoin` function represents a *GRanges* object as a collection
+The `disjoin` function breaks up the ranges so that they do not
-of non-overlapping ranges:
+overlap but still cover the same regions:

 ```r